pupil-labs/pupil-docs/neon/pupil-cloud/troubleshooting/index.md

 ## Recordings Are Not Uploading to Pupil Cloud Successfully

-1. Make sure **Cloud upload** is enabled in the Neon Companion App's settings.
+1. Make sure **Cloud upload** is enabled in the Neon Companion app's settings.
 1. Try logging out of the app and back in.

 ## My Enrichment Download Contains Only an ‘info.json’ File and Nothing Else!